IT compliance officer reviewing email security in office

 Avoid Public WiFi

-If you have to use public WiFi:
+If you must use public WiFi:

 Tools You Should Be Using